-Crohn’s disease is a chronic inflammatory illness in your digestive system; it can affect any part of the digestive system but mainly the small intestine.
-Where a medical practitioner misdiagnoses Crohn’s disease as another illness and the patient’s illness worsens as a result, a medical negligence claim for misdiagnosis can arise.
+Crohn’s disease is a chronic inflammatory illness in your digestive system.
+It can affect any part of the digestive system but mainly the small intestine.
+Where a medical practitioner misdiagnoses Crohn’s disease as another illness and the patient’s illness worsens as a result.
+Therefore, a medical negligence claim for misdiagnosis can arise.

-A misdiagnosis happens when a medical practitioner wrongly diagnoses a sickness or condition, which may force the patient to undergo additional medical procedure/medication treatment plan that was not necessary if the illness was diagnosed correctly in the first place.
+A misdiagnosis happens when a medical practitioner wrongly diagnoses a sickness or condition.
+This may force the patient to undergo additional medical procedure/medication treatment plan that was not necessary if the illness was diagnosed correctly in the first place.

 Types of Crohn’s

-Crohn’s disease is most likely to occur in either the colon or the ileum, these are otherwise known as the last section of the small intestine.
-It is important that the sickness is diagnosed in its early stages, so the individual can receive treatment.
-There is no defining cause for why a person suffers from Crohn’s disease, but it is believed that factors such as smoking, inherited genes and problems with your immune system all contribute.
+Crohn’s disease is most likely to occur in either the colon or the ileum .
+These are otherwise known as the last section of the small intestine.
+It is important that the sickness is diagnosed in its early stage .
+So the individual can receive treatment.
+There is no defining cause for why a person suffers from Crohn’s disease.
+However, it is believed that factors such as smoking, inherited genes and problems with your immune system all contribute.
 The condition is long-term and if any of the related symptoms arise it is advisable to seek medical attention.
-Generally, there are four types of this diseases all of which share similar symptoms, but some present their own individual symptoms:
+Generally, there are four types of this diseases all of which share similar symptoms.
+However, some present their own individual symptoms:

 - Ileocolitis – this is the most common type that effects the small intestine (known as the ileum) and the colon.
 Symptoms include weight loss, cramps, diarrhoea, abdominal pain

 - Ileitis – this type effect only the ileum.
 Symptoms include, weight loss, cramping, diarrhoea, abdominal pain and fistula (inflammatory abscesses)